 Finding the right words to say when someone dies is really hard.
-It can even be a paralyzing distress that leads to inaction.

 You might stare into the blinking cursor of an empty text message for hours before setting down your phone, or you might think about what to write in a sympathy card for days before pushing it – and its daunting blankness – beneath a pile of bills.